• Share this on:

 Intensive growing of fruits, vegetables and nuts can be risky for the quality of the soil, water, air and biodiversity.
 It is therefore very important for each processor to communicate with farmers and to support sustainable agricultural practices.
 In this way you will ensure a sufficient and long-term supply of raw materials for your own production.
 The most common ways to preserve soil, water and biodiversity are:

-• Implement integrated pest management – With the use of agricultural forecasting services it is possible to monitor the development of insects and to use insecticides timely and in much smaller quantities.
+• Implement integrated pest management – With the use of agricultural forecasting services it is possible to monitor the development of insects and to use insecticides timely and in much smaller quantities;

-• Use fertilisation smartly – Soils can be preserved through the better use of manure, while mineral fertilisers can be precisely applied according to soil analysis.
+• Use fertilisation smartly – Soils can be preserved through the better use of manure, while mineral fertilisers can be precisely applied according to soil analysis;

 • Enhance biodiversity – Bees (and other insects) can be used for pollination and to increase the yields.
 Bird columns can be used to increase the number of bird-eating pests.
 The top priority should be to always insist on deforestation-free products when sourcing your raw materials.
-Deforestation does not set a good example, as it has been at a record high.

 Water management inside processing facilities